fugue/fregot/README.md

     4|   a = "Welcome to function a!"
          ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If there are no more breakpoints, you'll see the output `(debug) finished`.
+If there are no more breakpoints, the program finishes running and you'll see the validation results and `(debug) finished`:

+    (debug) = true
+    (debug) finished

 ### :step